 Application Procedures & Deadline

-- Select the Apply Now button at the top to start your online application.
-Application available on July 15.
+- Select the Apply Now button at the top of the online program brochure to start your online application.

-- Login using your UST username and password.
+- Log in using your St. Thomas username and password.

 - Complete all application materials by the application deadline.
-Students are encouraged to apply during the priority enrollment period: July 15 - Sept 4, 2014.
-Applications will be accepted after September 4 on a space available basis until the final application deadline of October 1, 2014.
+Students are encouraged to apply during the priority enrollment period, April 1-10.
+Applications will be accepted after April 10 for programs with space still remaining until the final application deadline of October 1.

 - Download and read Short-Term Off-Campus Policies and Procedures.
 You are responsible for reading, understanding and abiding by its content.